 a pinch of saffron (optional, but very cool).

-I took a deep breath, painted with 74F/23C aspic, and laid in another layer.
-You have to continually drizzle a little gelatin to keep everything glued together.
+Take a deep breath and paint with 74F/23C aspic.
+Lay in another layer of the meat.
+Continually drizzle a little gelatin to keep everything glued together.
 If you don’t, your terrine will fall apart when you slice it.

 In the next step, sprinkle grated or julienne radishes into the well created by the duck.
 Distribute evenly down the length of the terrine.
 I was too anxious to even to take a picture of this stage.
 Again, pour some thin 74F/23C gelatin over the radish to coat.
 The alternative is to toss the radishes with gelatin before putting them in, but I find that this creates a sticky mess.
 Refrigerate the terrine to 68F/20C or lower.